Psion Series 3: Memory modules

 The older RAM needed a button cell to keep the data stable in the memory.
 One button cell fitted into each module.

 The later memory modules, flash I and flash II, did not need a battery and were cheaper for each capacity (both versions continued being manufactured).

 The flash modules did have the limit of needing to be re-formatted entirely to reclaim space from deleted or modified files; old versions of files which were deleted or modified continued to take up space until the module was formatted.
 This made the RAM modules more desirable for use where the data stored was likely to be changed frequently, as every change with a flash module meant writing a new version of the file into the remaining space.

 Psion Travel Modem

 The Psion Travel Modem is an optional extra.
 They were made at the Psion Dacom plc factory in Milton Keynes, England.
 The connections to the Psion Series 3 and 3a are different from those for the Series 3c and 3mx.

+Reception

+InfoWorld's Raphael Needleman acclaimed "I've been using the Psion for about a week, and I'm getting pretty attached to it.
+All it really needs is a bigger keyboard—maybe one of the inflatable keyboards I've heard people joke about."
+PCMag's Jonathan Matzkin said "With an improved keyboard and a more adjustable screen, the Series 3 would clearly be the new leader in the palmtop field."